 Editor’s Note: (Before reading this post, I recommend that you check out our Cuban Baseball Primer and Havana Cuba Sugar Kings posts.
 Ariel Pestano, Reflections By Comrade Fidel, Commie Ball and Fuera de Liga are good supplementary readings as well.)
 Featured image credit: AP Photo/Javier Galeano.

-This past week I travelled to Havana, Cuba with former Mop Up Duty writer Early to experience Cuban baseball and to immerse ourselves in the Cuban culture.
-Early’s father (and also former Mop Up Duty writer Daperman) had always regaled us on the Havana Cuba Sugar Kings and we were fascinated by his stories.
+This past week I traveled to Havana, Cuba with former Mop-Up Duty writer Early to experience Cuban baseball and to immerse ourselves in the Cuban culture.
+Early’s father (and also former Mop-Up Duty writer Daperman) had always regaled us on the Havana Cuba Sugar Kings and we were fascinated by his stories.
 Pair that with the mysteriousness of a country like Cuba, possessing a league full of major league talent (as evidenced by the World Baseball Classic) that few have ever seen and you have the recipe for a week full of baseball nerdiness.

 What is undeniable is that Cuba is endlessly fascinating and full of contradictions: a poor country with one of the best health care systems in the world and a developing country with a near 100% literacy rate and free education (including University).
 Cuba is physically beautiful and seductive and it has a rich and ever-evolving culture that dates back many hundreds of years.
 The Cuban people are tough, resilient, egalitarian and pathologically sociable.